 Maintaining an egalitarian price point is at the core of what Schmitz considers his establishment’s founding ethos: fostering as wide a swath as the Bushwick community as possible.

-Like so many other bars and restaurants in New York during the pandemic, the Rookery almost didn’t weather last year’s storm and this past winter.
-But, partly thanks to a flexible landlord, they have, albeit with ruffled feathers.
+Like so many other bars and restaurants in New York during the pandemic, the Rookery almost didn’t weather last year’s epidemiological storm, not to mention this past winter.
+But they did, thanks partly to a flexible landlord.

 “Everything was piling up, I was terrified, and the only way to manage it was to look forward and do what makes me feel really good,” said Schmitz.
 “I wanted to have the feeling I had when I first opened the Rookery.”